 Personal or business?

-I have two accounts: a personal one under a pseudonym where I pin pictures of shoes, puppies, recipes and Zachary Quinto, and a business one where I have both private and public boards containing articles I want to refer back to and stuff I think you’ll also find interesting.
+I have two accounts: a personal one under a pseudonym where I pin pictures of shoes, recipes and Star Trek merchandise, and a business account where I have both private and public boards containing articles I want to refer back to and stuff I think you’ll also find interesting.

 And I don’t think it’s professional to mix the two.

 It really does depend on your own particular brand so use your gut feeling on this one, but give some thought as to what impression your Pinterest account would give a potential client.

 While my ‘sexy as f**k’ board has some mouth-watering images of Ryan Gosling with his shirt off, I’d go for being taken seriously every time.
 Well alright, maybe not every time… damn you Eva Mendez!

 Mix your personal and professional interests if you really want to, but keep the personal stuff hidden on private boards if you’ve linked to your Pinterest account from your website or if you want people to take you seriously and actually hire you.

 PS – Pinterest can be a massive time-sucker so try not to spend all day on there!